hugebelieve/CodingQuestions/concepts/web_fundamentals.md

 ## Web Assembly - Wasm
 - running C/C++ like language by keep it pre downloaded and then running
 - this will make realistic gaming possible inside browsers

+# Prefetch - for next page
+- Use intersection observer to add prefetch attribute dynamically

+# Preload - for current page